harvey/Decdata-Web/README.md

 "# Decdata-Web"

-start2.bat should put everything into a virtual environment, install all required packages and start the program. html file is located : liveServer/index.html
+start.bat should put everything into a virtual environment, install all required packages and start the program. html file is located : liveServer/index.html

 Installation: